We are no longer actively recruiting postdoctoral fellows at this time.

 Assistant Professor, Fischell Department of Bioengineering, the University of Maryland, College Park (Summer 2023- Present)

-Erika is driven to change our focus in biomedical engineering.
+Erika is driven to change our focus on biomedical engineering.
 Beginning in immunology, she works to create biomaterial platforms to better understand the contribution of immune cells to tissue development and disease pathology with special care and attention given to health inequities.

 Dr. Moore is on social media!
 Connect with her on any of the following platforms!

-X: @DrErikaMoore | Instagram: @DrErikaMooreTaylor | LinkedIn: erika-moore111
+Tik Tok: @DrErikaMoore | Instagram: @DrErikaMooreTaylor (most used) | LinkedIn: erika-moore111

 Miriam Tamano is joining the lab with 20+ years of experience focused on clinical sample collection and analysis.
 Miriam serves as our Senior Technician!